goodthebest/setup-digibyte-dgb-algo-Skein-mining-pool/README.md

 We provide crypto mining pool creation services and take care of everything from scratch to finish that includes but not limited to

-- Installation of Digibyte wallets and daemon for mining purpose
+- Installation of Digibyte wallets/daemon and other coins of your choice for mining purpose
 - Setting up, administer and prepare server with yiiimp mining software to enable DigiByte mining
 - Whether you want a private mining pool for personal mining or a mining pool to share with your friends or public
 - You can set zero fees or even charge a fees to your miners